 Based on the recommendations of the Geosystems geologists and soils engineers, therefore, the Commission finds that the proposed development, as conditioned herein, minimizes risks to life and property from geologic hazards and assures stability and structural integrity, as required by Section 30253 of the Coastal Act, so long as the recommendations set forth in the Geosystems report are incorporated into the project plans.
-Therefore, the Commission finds it necessary to require the applicant to submit project plans that have been certified in writing by the consulting geologist and soils engineer as conforming to their recommendations (Special Condition 2).
+Therefore, the Commission finds it necessary to require the applicant to submit project plans that have been certified in writing by the geotechnical consultants as conforming to their recommendations (Special Condition 2).

-Section 30253 of the Coastal Act states that new development shall not create or contribute significantly to erosion, in addition to the other site stability issues addressed above.
+Section 30253 of the Coastal Act also requires that new development not create or contribute significantly to erosion, in addition to the other site stability issues addressed above.
 Special Condition 1 requires the applicant to submit for the Executive Director's approval landscape and fuel modification plans incorporating erosion control measures and providing for landscaping with suitable, locally native plant species.
-Established native plants, particularly chaparral shrub species, have deep root systems that hold soil in place and inhibit erosion.
-Use of the materials and methods required by that special condition will, therefore, stabilize the site immediately after disturbance and additionally protect against long-term site erosion.
+Once established, native plants, particularly chaparral shrub species, develop deep root systems that hold soil in place and inhibit erosion.
+The use of these materials as required by the special condition will, therefore, stabilize the site immediately after disturbance and additionally protect against long-term erosion of the site.
+Further, as mentioned above, Special Condition 5 requires the non-erosive drainage of the swimming pool via the storm drain system, thus avoiding the potential erosion of the adjacent slope.

-The landscape plan required by Special Condition 1 requires that disturbance caused by grading and/or excavations be immediately stabilized and planted for erosion control with approved, locally native plant species.
+The landscape plan required by Special Condition 1 specifies that disturbance caused by grading and/or excavations be immediately stabilized and planted for erosion control with approved, locally native plant species.
 Temporary measures must also be incorporated into the landscape plan to protect excavated soils from erosion while construction is in progress during the rainy season.
 Such measures may include, but are not limited to, covering stockpiled soils and exposed graded areas with weighted plastic coverings, constructing siltation and debris basis, and strategically placing sandbags, haybales, or geotextiles as necessary to provide adequate protection of soils.
+Thus, Special Condition 1, if fully implemented, will protect the site's stability and control erosion that might otherwise occur.